-Helveticahaus is about honoring the – dare we say it – greatest font on the planet.
+Helveticahaus is about honoring the – dare we say it – greatest typeface on the planet.
 It’s about appealing to Helvetica admirers around the world while introducing its practical and timeless qualities to the next generation of designers.

 We began Hh because we sought a way to give back – in a creative and meaningful way – to the design profession that has given so much to us.
 So we decided to help young designers pursue and achieve their career aspirations.

 All profits from Helveticahaus will go toward providing financial support to students earning graphic design degrees at Spokane Falls Community College – the same school we attended, well…a while ago.

 We hope visitors to our haus will enjoy our ever-expanding line of Helvetica-themed products and help our dream come true.
 We can’t wait to share the stories of future scholarship recipients and how Helvetica, along with your support, continues to inspire up-and-coming designers.

 CK & Linda Anderson

 “I love all things design,” says Haley Anderson, “especially ampersands.”
 A graduate of the University of Washington’s visual communication design program, Haley is a graphic designer at Seattle’s Studio SC – a design firm that focuses on wayfinding strategies and environmental graphics within the built environment.
 As part of the team that created the environmental graphics for a downtown Seattle high-rise office building and parking garage, Haley was featured in Communication Arts Advertising Annual 56.
 She currently serves on the Hh scholarship selection committee, where, between generous pours of Cayuse Vineyards Bionic Frog Syrah, she sits in judgement of lesser mortals.